Fr\'echet Means and Procrustes Analysis in Wasserstein Space: Concluding Remarks

 This research was supported by a European Research Council Starting Grant Award to Victor M.~Panaretos.
 Part of this work grew out of work presented at the Mathematical Biosciences Institute (Ohio State University), during the \href{http://mbi.osu.edu/event/?id=162}{``Statistics of Time Warping and Phase Variation"} Workshop, November 2012.
 We wish to acknowledge the stimulating environment offered by the Institute.
 We wish to warmly thank Prof.\ Cl\'{e}ment Hongler for several useful discussions.
+We are also very thankful to two reviewers and an associate editor for their detailed and constructive feedback. }}